znerd/lessc2java/README.txt

-This is LessCSS-JI (JI is for Java Integration).

-LessCSS-JI allows Java builds (either Ant- or Maven-based) to convert LessCSS files to regular CSS files.
+This is lessc2java; this open source project allows Java builds (either Ant- or Maven-based) to convert LessCSS files to regular CSS files.

 For more information about LessCSS, see: